metrey/todoist/README.md

+# What to do after download
-- Create new account in backend
+* Create new account in backend
-  Use anonymouse key
+* Use anonymouse key
-  Create backend application: todoify
+* Create backend application: todoify
-  Use pre-object of backend (items)
+* Use pre-object of backend (items)

+## Run to test

+`ionic serve`

+# Steps to create this project
 - Create backend starter project

 `ionic start todoify https://github.com/backand/backand-ionic-starter`